 I do not work this bait back to the boat.
 I usually work it to a point where I feel it is out of the strike zone, which your fishing situation can only determine.

 When fishing the SPRO E-Pop, the technique I use is faster than I work a Pop-R. I use this bait for covering water.
 Remember, the action I'm looking for out of this bait is a spitting action.
 The faster I work the bait, the more it spits.
 Let the bass tell you how fast to work the bait.

 One critical point to bring out is that when you are working this bait fast, and a bass strikes and misses the bait, keep the bait moving!
 Do not stop the bait!
 I learned this from experience.
 The fish will not strike again as soon as you stop the bait.

 The Storm Arashi Cover Pop is the bait that I use both techniques described above.
 It has a softened blooping and spitting action.
 If I miss fish on the first two baits, I will switch to the Cover Pop and see my strike-to-hook-up ratio increase.

 I keep my color selection of poppers relatively simple.
 I use two factors to determine which color I use.
 1. water color 2. predominate baitfish.

-When the water is clear I like using more natural colored baits like silver or white.
+I like using more natural colored baits like silver or white when the water is clear.
 If the water is stained, firetiger is my go-to color.
-I would also use firetiger in clear water if the lake or river I'm fishing has a lot of perch in it.
-If I see a lot of baitfish activity on the surface I will usually fish a natural colored bait.
+I will also use firetiger in clear water if the lake or river I'm fishing has a lot of perch in it.
+If I see a lot of baitfish activity on the surface, I will usually fish a natural colored bait.

-There is one thing for certain - there is nothing like a bass blowing up on a topwater bait.
-Hopefully by following some of the tips that I outlined, you can experience that same thrill of a bass exploding on top of the water.
+There is one thing for sure - there is nothing like a bass blowing up on a topwater bait.
+Hopefully, by following some of the tips I outlined, you can experience that same thrill of a bass exploding on top of the water.